DimasBird/PlayTagUE5/README.md

 ## Usage

 - It is good to use in educational purpose.
-- It is good to use to make a first-person game (the character is Minecraft stylized)
+- It is good to use to make a first-person game (the character is Minecraft stylized).
+- It is good to practice the skills of programming and upgrading the character.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>